-Xpovio, a new medication to treat myeloma, is a “nuclear export inhibitor,” the first compound in this new drug class.
+Xpovio® is a nuclear export inhibitor, the first compound in this new drug class.
 Nuclear export inhibitors prevent cancer cells from expelling special genes in the cell nucleus called tumor suppressor proteins that help protect the cell from cancer.

 Who Is a Candidate for Xpovio?

 Xpovio has been approved in combination with dexamethasone for the treatment of adult patients with relapsed or refractory multiple myeloma who have received at least four prior therapies and whose disease is refractory to at least two proteasome inhibitors, at least two immunomodulatory drugs, and an anti-CD38 monoclonal antibody.
 For more information on dexamethasone, read the IMF’s publication Understanding Dexamethasone and Other Steroids.